Bowl games have lost all their meaning

 There are now 35 bowl games, matchups between a whopping 70 teams, with absolutely nothing at stake.
 Oh, there’s money involved and the reputations of the coaches, but little for the viewer.
 The only ones who care are the alumni of the individual teams and those involved directly with the bowl itself.

-Now, it’s just a land grab for money and don’t be surprised if more meaningless bowls are added in the future.
+Now, it’s just a land grab for money and don’t be surprised if more meaningless bowl games are added in the future.

 Of course, the way out of this quagmire is to establish a playoff system because then the games would have meaning for the viewer.
 That’s where the power of any brand always comes from: It’s meaning.
 Without it, audiences have no reason to care.